Kasseservice/woocommerce-3x/README.md

 Check below **[Prices](#prices)** section point for product price.

-### Stocks

-Second step is to synchronize latest stocks from Duell.
-If stock greater than **`0`** then plugin updates stock status to **`InStock`** and stock value to **`Stock`** to latest stock number.

 ### Prices

-Synchronize products with latest prices.
+Synchronize products with latest prices only if `Update existing products` flag is enabled.
 Plugin manages price based on Woocommerce setting `Prices entered with tax`.

   * **`Yes, I will enter prices inclusive of tax`:** Adds price inclusive tax.
   * **`No, I will enter prices exclusive of tax`:** Adds price exclusive tax.
 Woocommerce add tax based on flag **`Enable tax rates and calculations`** and configured tax.
 If tax flag enabled then Woocommerce apply tax based on setting in **`Tax`** tab.

-**NOTE:** Once product sync and tthen if there is change in change Woocommerce settings, the product price will not get updated.
+**NOTE:** Once product sync and then if there is change in change Woocommerce settings, the product price will not get updated.
 In such case, the price needs to manually change for individual products.

+### Stocks

+Second step is to synchronize latest stocks from Duell only if `Stock department` is set and `Update existing products` flag is enabled.
+If stock greater than **`0`** and product `Manage stock?` checkbox is checked then plugin updates stock status to **`InStock`** and stock value to **`Stock`** to latest stock number.

 ### Subtract stocks from Duell

-Whenever a new order placed from Webshop or Admin side, plugin subtracts stocks from Duell.
+Whenever a new order placed from Webshop or Admin side, plugin subtracts stocks from Duell if `Stock department` is set.

 * Webshop order hook.
 The Hook can be changed as per user requirement.